Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return f"{student.name} has been enrolled."

-Using Generic lets you define reusable types.
+By using Generic you can define reusable types.

 from typing import TypeVar, Generic, List